FASZZ TECHNOLOGY (M)

 But if we really must, let’s compare with the 3 most popular online food delivery companies in Malaysia.

-The general perception of the existing platforms are as below:
+The general perception of the existing platforms is as below:

 - Expensive food price

-- The reward points can hardly be enjoyed nowadays as their value gradually degrades over time
+- The reward points can hardly be enjoyed nowadays as their value gradually decreases over time

 - Expensive food price

 - Complaints on rude riders as well as HQ customer service